StreetStrider/emitter/readme.md

 ## API

 You can consult `.d.ts` files for the exact API.
-Below is preudocode.
-Emitter and Slot have strong similarities, but Slot provides additional `emit_must` method.
+Below is pseudocode.
+Emitter and Slot have strong similarities, but Slot provides an additional `emit_must` method.

 ```ts
 type Disposer = () => void